 Project Overview: (See Map Below)

 The City of Ashland places priority on improving water quality and efficient water management.
-As part of the City’s Comprehensive Water Master Plan, the City plans pipe the front section of the Ashland Canal (approximately 10,000 lineal feet) from Starlite Place to Terrace Street.
+As part of the City’s Comprehensive Water Master Plan, the City plans to pipe the front section of the Ashland Canal (approximately 10,000 lineal feet) from Starlite Place to Terrace Street.
 The preliminary engineering phase (survey and field work) will begin February 2018 and is expected to take eleven months.
 Construction is not anticipated until late fall 2019 or early winter 2020, when irrigation water is not needed.

 The goal of the piping project is to replace the open-channel irrigation canal with below-ground pipe(s) to improve the water quality in Ashland Creek and to assist the City’s goal for overall water efficiency.
 In years when water supplies are limited, the Ashland Canal is used as a supplemental water source.
 The water is treated to drinking water standards at the City’s Water Treatment Plant (WTP).
 Raw water in an open canal is vulnerable to contamination from a variety of sources.
 These contaminants reduce the water quality of Ashland Creek.
 Ashland Creek routinely exceeds the State's maximums for E. coli bacteria in the summer months.
 Additionally, open canals are susceptible to water losses through seepage and evaporation.
 Water losses in the Ashland Canal are between 23% - 30%.